 - Use proper grammar and punctuation (“I,” “me,” and contractions are fine), and adhere to the following length, formatting, and citation instructions.
-Length: 1,500 words (excluding footnotes), plus or minus no more than 100 words.
+Length: No more than 1,000 words (excluding charts, tables, and footnotes).
 List your word count on the first page, along with your name and the date.
-Formatting: single-space, 11-point or 12-point font size, 1-inch top and bottom margins and 2-inch side margins.
-Sources and citations: Consult at least five sources of your choosing.
+Formatting: single-space, 12-point font size, 1-inch top and bottom margins and 2-inch side margins.
 Use footnotes (not a reference list or bibliography) to give credit to anyone from whom you borrow evidence or argument.
 The footnotes aren’t included in the word count.
 I’m not picky about the formatting of the footnotes, but include the author(s), title, and year rather than just an internet address.

 If you need help with writing, consider seeking assistance from the UC San Diego Writing Hub.

-The due date is listed above.
-A paper turned in late but within 48 hours of the deadline will be penalized 25 points (out of 100).
-A paper turned in more than 48 hours late, or not turned in at all, will receive a grade of zero.
+The due dates are listed in the schedule above.
+An exam turned in late but within 48 hours of the deadline will be penalized 25 points (out of 100).
+An exam turned in more than 48 hours late, or not turned in at all, will receive a grade of zero.

-Submit the paper in a word processing program format (Microsoft Word, Google docs, Pages, etc.).
+Submit your answer in a word processing program format (Microsoft Word, Google docs, Pages, etc.).
 Don’t submit it as a pdf document.